Friday, June 23, 2017

 Special Effects Supervisor - Dominic Tuohy

-Special Effects Coordinator - Alicia Davies
+Special Effects Coordinator/Buyer - Alicia Davies

-Visual Effects Supervisors - Asregadoo Arundi,
+Visual Effects Supervisor - Erik Nash

-Visual Effects Supervisor: ILM - Pablo Helman
+Visual Effects Supervisor: DNEG - Darren Poe

-Visual Effects Supervisor: MPC - Greg Butler
+Visual Effects Supervisors: MPC - Asregadoo Arundi

 Visual Effects Supervisor: Factory VFX -

-Eric D. Christensen
+Eric D. Christensen (Uncredited)

 Animation Supervisor: ILM - Glen McIntosh

-Film Editors - Gina & Paul Hirsch and
+Editors - Gina & Paul Hirsch and

 Andrew Mondshein

-Music - Brian Tyler
+Music/Score Mixer - Brian Tyler

 Review

-During the 1920s to the late 1950s, Universal Studios produced most of the classic horror movies that were iconic and have nostalgic qualities for people who grew up with these movies.
-There were several iconic monsters in Hollywood to choose from like Hunchback, The Phantom, Frankenstein, Dracula, The Mummy and The Invisible Man just to name a few.
-Recently, Universal Studios has announced that they will be creating a line of monster movies in the form of the Dark Universe which will overlap in the sense that these characters will make appearances in the same way that happens in the universes of Marvel and DC.
-The Dark Universe was now created to resurrect the classic ghouls that once haunted the silver screen in their new reawakening.
-Unfortunately, the first of these remakes for the new franchise was 2017's 'THE MUMMY' which has a dismal profit at the box office.
+From the 1920s to the late 1950s, Universal Pictures produced most classic horror movies that were iconic and had many nostalgic qualities for people who grew up with these movies.
+There were several iconic monsters in Hollywood to choose from, like Hunchback, The Phantom, Frankenstein, Dracula, The Mummy and The Invisible Man, to name a few.
+Recently, Universal Studios announced that they are creating a line of monster movies in the form of the Dark Universe, which will overlap in the sense these characters will make appearances in the same way that happens in the universes of Marvel and DC.
+In their reawakening, the Dark Universe was supposed to resurrect the classic ghouls that once haunted the silver screen.
+Unfortunately, the first of these females for the new franchise was 2017's THE MUMMY, which had a dismal profit at the box office.

-the writer/director Alex Kurtzman's.
-He still has a touch of charisma left from his middle-aged looks, but was unable to save a remake that is beyond worth saving.
-Russell Crowe was featured in the supporting cast as the mysterious Dr. Jekyll as the character was borrowed from an classic novel.
+The aging star Tom Cruise should be ashamed for starring in this unrelenting big-budgeted picture.
+He is not to blame for his career setback, though he took the fall when it should have been the writer/director Alex Kurtzman's.
+He still has a touch of charisma left from his middle-aged looks, but not enough to save a remake beyond worth saving.
+Russell Crowe was in the supporting cast as the mysterious Dr. Jekyll as the character gets borrowed from a classic novel.
 Sofia Boutella delights in her acting playfulness with sheer fright and seduction as Ahnamet, the undead Princess of Egypt.

-'THE MUMMY' has a few scares to terrify the moviegoers but not able to thrill them into the completely forgettable monster-mash.
-I advise viewers who have and haven't seen the campy fun of the 1999 remake see this film one time and not bother to rewatch it.
-Otherwise if you are looking for a good monster movie, rewatch 'The Mummy' trilogy instead.
+THE MUMMY has a few scares to terrify the moviegoers but not enough to thrill them into this forgettable monster mash.
+I advise viewers who may or may not have seen the classic 1932 movie or the campy fun of the 1999 remake to see this film for one time and not bother to rewatch it.
+Otherwise, if you are looking for a good monster movie, rewatch The Mummy trilogy instead.

 Star rating: (4/10) Below Average